code11/engine/docs/docs/quick-start-tutorial/updating-state-from-components.md

 }
 ```

-In such scenarios, Engine recommends that we split our component into different
+In such scenarios, Engine recommends that views should be split into different
 States.
-Let's go ahead and create two versions for our `Todo` component for the
+Go ahead and create two versions for our `Todo` component for the two
-two states it can be in.
-For better separation of related code, we'll put
+states it can be in.
+For better separation of related code, different states of
-different states of `Todo` component in their own files.
+`Todo` component are put in their own files.

 Rename `src/Todo.tsx` to `src/Todo/index.tsx`

-This won't make a difference for other components which import `Todo` (i.e
+This will not need a change in other components which import `Todo` (i.e `App`),
-`App`).
-It'll give us a directory to keep `Todo.View` and `Todo.Edit` close
+and gives a directory to nicely keep `Todo.View` and `Todo.Edit` close together.
-together.

 Create `src/Todo/View.tsx` with following contents
 ```tsx